2018 Mazda 6 Review

 I’ve always liked the Mazda brand.
 My first introduction to Mazda was in the late 1970s, when one of my college friends bought a new RX-7.
-The rotary powered RX-7 was introduced to take some of the shine off of the red-hot Datsun Z-Car, which was one of two cars, the other being the Toyota Corolla, to put then fledgling Japanese car brands on the American consumer’s retail map.
+The rotary powered RX-7 was introduced to take some of the shine off of the red-hot Datsun Z-Car.
+That was one of two cars, the other being the Toyota Corolla, to put then fledgling Japanese car brands on the American consumer’s retail map.

-And since 2003, the Mazda6, replacement for the popular 626 sedans, has been the flagship sedan for the brand.
+And since 2003, the Mazda 6, replacement for the popular 626 sedans, has been the flagship sedan for the brand.

-For 2018, the “6,” now in its third generation, with a successful facelift that adds more power, luxury, and refinement.
+For 2018, the “6,” now in its third generation, got a successful facelift that adds more power, luxury, and refinement.
 Oh, and Traveling Dads, the back seat is super comfortable for your children, with plenty of leg and headroom for those long family trips.

 Power comes in the form of two SKYACTIV engines, a 250 horsepower, 2.5-liter turbo four; and a naturally aspirated, 187 horsepower 2.5 liter four.
 Transmission options are the standard six-speed automatic, or a six-speed manual on the Mazda6 Sport.

-Luxury and refinement come in the form of newly available technologies and premium features, including Nappa leather,”UltraSuede NU” interior coverings, Japanese “Sen” woods, and improved urethane foam in seats that reduces fatigue and enhances comfort.
+Mazda 6 luxury and refinement come in the form of newly available technologies and premium features, including Nappa leather,”UltraSuede NU” interior coverings, Japanese “Sen” woods, and improved urethane foam in seats that reduces fatigue and enhances comfort.
 LED headlights and taillights are now standard, and the super sensuous Soul Red Crystal paint (in my humble opinion the prettiest paint color in the entire auto industry) is an incredibly affordable $595 option.
 Additionally, you can now choose from new alloy 17 and 19-inch wheel designs.

 New tech for 2018 includes ventilated front seats, 8-inch touchscreen MAZDA CONNECT infotainment system, configurable 7-inch gauge display, 360 degree around view monitor with front and rear parking sensors, and full-color Active Driving Display that projects onto the windshield.